-Human Nature, 2017-2024
+Human Nature, 2017 – present

-Arcata and Humboldt Bay, 2005-2016
+Arcata and Humboldt Bay, 2005 – 2016

-Alongside the Road, 2005-Current
+Alongside the Road, 2005 – present

-Along side the Road, 2005-2016
+Alongside the Road, 2005-2016

 Alongside the Road is a collection of spontaneous photographs documenting time and place of sites along various roadways.
 They’re often the places between destinations.
 One’s journey often provides the best opportunity to see something unexpected, to be reminded of the fragility of life, to experience an expression left by others, or to just revel in being on the road again.